👋 Hi there, I’m very excited to be working with you and can’t wait to learn from each other!

 I’m candid at providing feedback, and it can sometimes feel like I’m questioning your approach.
 I’m always just interested in knowing the rationale behind the decisions taken.
 Bear in mind that I’m always on your side, and my goals align with yours.

 Sometimes I look into the future too much.
-I love to work on visualising how something can look like in the future, and I’m quite good at creating a road to get there.
+I love to work on visualising what something can look like in the future, and I’m quite good at creating a road to get there.
 This means that sometimes I struggle to enjoy the present moment and celebrate achievements.
 If you see that I’m overlooking something, point that out to me.

 I’m generally very focused.
 This means that sometimes I tend to be very absorbed in something and might be slow to respond to others’ immediate needs.
 I’m aware that sometimes I need to stop and respond to important events.
 Please make me notice if you think I’m not prioritising an important event, it will help me a lot.